Auto Refinance Calculator

 Refinancing a car loan is the act of trading your current auto loan for a new one, ideally one with a lower interest rate.
 You’ll use the refinance loan to pay off your original loan.
 In its place, you’ll make payments on your refinance loan.

-Refinancing your auto loan can lower your monthly payment in two ways.
+Refinancing your auto loan can lower your monthly payment in two ways:

-First, you might qualify for a lower rate, resulting in a lower bill.
-You might also be able to choose a longer loan term.
+• Your new lender may offer you a longer loan term.
 This will give you more time to pay what you owe, spreading your balance further (which will usually bring down your payment).

 Not all cars can be refinanced